solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

 ### Clean up - Delete the database

-In this section, we'll use the `az postgres flexible-server db delete` command to delete the `inventory` database.
+In this section, we will use the `az postgres flexible-server db delete` command to delete the `inventory` database.

 1. In the cloud shell, run the following command to delete the **inventory** database.
 Replace the `<resource-group>` and `<server-name>` placeholders with your values.
 When prompted to confirm the deletion, enter `y` to continue.